Asymptotic control theory for a system of linear oscillators: Introduction

-It is probably impossible in principle to get an explicit formula for the optimal control in this case.
-Even a numerical solution is hardly achievable.
+It is probably impossible in principle to obtain an explicit formula for the optimal control in this case.
+Even a numerical solution appears difficult.

-In this paper we deal with the feedback control and try to make the duration of the steering as small as possible.
-We assume that the steering is possible in principle which means, according to the Kalman controllability condition \cite{kalman}, that the eigenfrequencies of all oscillators are different.
-Our main result is a design of an asymptotically optimal and implementable numerically feedback control for system (\ref{oscillators}) in the non-resonant case, when there are no nontrivial relations between eigenfrequencies of the form
+In this paper, we deal with feedback control and try to make the duration of the steering as small as possible.
+We assume that the steering is possible in principle.
+This means, according to the Kalman controllability condition \cite{kalman}, that the eigenfrequencies $\omega_i$ of all oscillators are different.